 - Bug spray.

-Unfortunately, when you’re riding bikes on busy roads, being driven in Tuk Tuks, and climbing steep slippery steps up ancient temples, medical emergencies can happen and you want to be prepared!
-My sister had a friend who was medevaced to Bangkok from Cambodia and spent several weeks in the hospital there to the tune of $750,000.
-Fortunately, she had travel insurance.
-If you don’t already have travel insurance, check out World Nomads or get a quote in seconds below.
-They even have options that protect against theft, and cover the cost of emergency evacuations.
+Unfortunately, when you’re riding bikes on busy roads, and climbing steep slippery steps up ancient temples, medical emergencies can happen and you need to be prepared!
+A friend of ours was medevaced to Bangkok from Cambodia and spent several weeks in the hospital there to the tune of $750,000.
+Fortunately, she had travel insurance!

 When to buy a ticket for Angkor Wat?